Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 ## 🤔 What considerations we need to take into account?

-- There should be no trust assumption between chains unless explicitely requested.
+- There should be no trust assumption between chains unless explicitly requested.
 - We cannot assume chains will not act maliciously
 - Spamming XCM messages creates a DoS problem